single-spa/single-spa.js.org/website/versioned_docs/version-5.x/recommended-setup.md

 A tool called [import-map-overrides](https://github.com/joeldenning/import-map-overrides) exists to customize your import map through an in-browser UI.
 This tool will automatically let you toggle one or more microfrontends between your localhost and the deployed version.

-Additionally, you have the choice of running your single-spa root config locally, or using the single-spa config that is running on a deployed environment.
-The single-spa core team finds it easiest to develop on deployed environments (perhaps an "integration", "development", or "staging" environment that is running within your organization) so that you do you not have to constantly run your single-spa root config.
+Alternatively, you can use [standalone-single-spa-webpack-plugin](https://github.com/single-spa/standalone-single-spa-webpack-plugin), which allows you to develop each application in standalone mode.
+Another alternative is to always run the single-spa root config locally, in addition to whichever microfrontends you're developing.

+The single-spa core team recommends development on deployed environments via import-map-overrides, as we find that to be the best developer experience, since it allows you to only start one project at a time while also ensuring there's no difference between the local environment and fully-integrated deployed environment.
+However, there are cases when running the root config locally or using standalone-single-spa-webpack-plugin can be useful.
 ## Build tools (Webpack / Rollup)

 Tutorial video: [Youtube](https://www.youtube.com/watch?v=I6COIg-2lyM&list=PLLUD8RtHvsAOhtHnyGx57EYXoaNsxGrTU&index=9) / [Bilibili](https://www.bilibili.com/video/av84104639/)